kowloon-dev/wordpress-api/README.md

 Status option is NOT mandatory, you can handle "default status" in `wp-api.ini` file.
 If you don't designate status option in CLI, scripts obey "default status".

-If this is the 1st time you post this article, you'll be asked which category do you correlate.
+If this is the 1st time you post this article, you'll be asked which category do you correlate with.

 Example: